smartinternz02/SBSPS-Challenge-5554-Super-Predictor-of-Indian-Premier-League-IPL-/README.md

 The repository also consists of the PDF of the dashboard that was made.
 The Youtube video link for the demonstration is [here.](https://www.youtube.com/watch?v=l_tG6Z6zT-w)

+The website demonstration can is uploaded on Youtube and can be accessed by clicking [here.](https://www.youtube.com/watch?v=yic0b5UrFyo)

 The website with the predictor is hosted online on IBM Cloud Foundry.
 The website can be accessed by clicking [here.](https://predictor-ipl-impressive-nyala-hu.eu-gb.mybluemix.net/)